yi15922/STA112_soccer_data/proposal/proposal.md

 `position` and `goals` because common knowledge tells us that there will be a correlation between the two).
 After we make the model, we will perform a backwards selection to remove the unnecessary variables.
+We can also compare our model of player’s market value with historical data so that we can obtain the trend of transfer market.
 We will test the final model on partitions of our data to evaluate it, and in the end attempt to come up with a generalization about the conditions that will produce the highest market value.

 ### Summary Statistics